 15 “If you love me, you will keep my commandments.
 16 And I will ask the Father, and he will give you another Helper, to be with you forever, 17 even the Spirit of truth, whom the world cannot receive, because it neither sees him nor knows him.
 You know him, for he dwells with you and will be in you.
 John 14:15-17 ESV

-Jesus has been promising the Spirit to the disciples before his death and after the resurrection but God through his prophets has promised the Spirit to be in those who love him long in advance.
+Jesus has been promising the Spirit.
+He tells them before his death and after the resurrection.
+But God through his prophets has promised the Spirit to be in those who love him long in advance.
 While Jesus who is God in the flesh is powerful and amazing he is still finite in the sense that men are limited to time and space.
 The Holy Spirit will not be bound to those finite constraints.
 Jesus as always is allowing God’s prefect plan to unfold right in front of the disciples.

 26 And I will give you a new heart, and a new spirit I will put within you.
 And I will remove the heart of stone from your flesh and give you a heart of flesh.
 27 And I will put my Spirit within you, and cause you to walk in my statutes and be careful to obey my rules.
 Ezekiel 36:26-28 ESV